Stateware/Dav3i/doc/CodingStandards.md

 #####"Magic" Numbers

 Any constants used in your code should be named constants, never hardcoded values.
 This gives flexibility in changing these values easily, especially when they are used more than once.
 The golden rule is "If you want to change something, you should only have to change it in one place."

+#####Gloabl Variables

+Gloabl variables that are not constants are dangerous and can cause errors that are difficult to debug.
+Avoid using globals that are not constants whenever possible.

 #####Loose Coupling